 What Does the Color of Your Urine Tell You about Your Health?

 You’re a modern man.
 You try to stay fit, educated, personable.
 You want to be the whole package.
 Part of living up to that expectation is to take good control of your health.
 Now, we don’t all have time to go through med school and learn everything there is to know about the human body.
 Instead, we need faster, easier to understand methods to keep an eye on our health.
+Can you poop out a hemorrhoid?
+Maybe, but that topic is for another day.
 Today, you’re going to be introduced to health detectors in your urine.

 Reading the Rainbow